ppikkuaho/solution-concepts/horizon-canvas.md

 ## AI x VR-Augmented Foresight For Strategic Decision-Making

 **Type:** Solution concept
-**Status:** Public-safe portfolio writeup.
-The concept is described at the level of solution architecture, user experience, and method.
-Proposal-specific partner details, commercial terms, and implementation-sensitive material are intentionally omitted.
+**Status:** The concept is described at the level of solution architecture, user experience, and method.
+Implementation details and IP are omitted.

 ## Concept